wheel-me/backend-developer-code-challenge/README.md

 # Backend developer: python code challenge
 The purpose of this coding challenge is to see your coding style and level.
 We are a small team, and we need developers/architects who can write and understand code.
 Please don't feel intimidated if you don't know Kafka.
-You only need to be able to use, not be an expert.
+You only need to be able to use Kafka, not be an expert.

 You must write the code yourself, and you will be asked to explain it.